-Sales Process Guide: Critical Elements, Structure & Tips on How To Build a Sales Process For Your Business
+Sales Process: Critical Elements, Structure & Tips on How To Build One For Your Business

 - by Elay Cohen

 - June 5, 2020

 Every company seems to have its own signature sales process these days – the 10, 8, 7, 5 step process – we’ve seen it all.
 Which one is best?
 Is having more steps in your sales process translate to a more custom experience for your prospect?
 Does it mean more win rates?